webapp/grunt-webapp-modules/README.md

 > transpile es6, cjs, and amd modules with grunt

-#### Features ####

-The intention of this project is to make it painless to build JavaScript projects using a variety of popular module formats.

-* Author your modules in ES6, CJS, or AMD.

 #### Installation ####

 The preferred method of installation is through the Node Package Manager (NPM).